SharePoint/PnP-Guidance/articles/SharePoint-pages-and-the-page-model.md

 Content placeholders hold the place for information defined in content pages.
 Content placeholders correspond to areas of a page.
 Each area of a .master page is defined by between a few and hundreds of content placeholders.

 SharePoint master pages use a mix of ASP.NET ( `<asp:`) and SharePoint ( `<SharePoint:`) declarations.
-The text after the colon in a declaration defines the control's functionality; for example,  `SharePoint:PlaceholderGlobalNavigation` injects the global navigation of a SharePoint page into the relevant HTML tags on that page.
+The text after the colon in a declaration defines the control's functionality; for example,  `SharePoint:PlaceholderGlobalNavigation` embeds the global navigation of a SharePoint page into the relevant HTML tags on that page.
 Content controls in a master page bind content placeholders to content with the **ContentPlaceHolderID**.

 SharePoint provides two types of master pages: system master pages andsite master pages.
 System master pages are applied to all form pages and view pages on a SharePoint site.
 Site master pages, on the other hand, are used by all pages in a Publishing site.
 You can tell which kind of master page a site is using by opening the .master page file and viewing the  **Page** directive.
 A system master page has a page directive as follows: `~masterurl/default.master`.
 A site master page has the following page directive:  `~masterurl/custom.master`.